testmycode/tmc-sandbox/README.markdown

 It uses a TAP device, dnsmasq and squid to give access via a HTTP proxy only.
 The required software is included and started/stopped automatically.
 Tap devices are also created and configured on demand and destroyed on exit.

+On Ubuntu, you may need to comment out the line `dns=dnsmasq` from `/etc/NetworkManager/NetworkManager.conf` to avoid a conflict with the system's own dnsmasq.`

 ### Maven support ###